nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br><br><br>

 ### 5.1.1 Adding a recipe: `addR` <a id="add-recipe"></a>
-Contributed by: Hieu, Jia Qi, Tian Yong, Caitlin
+Contributed by: Hieu, Jia Qi, Tian Yong, Caitlin, Olivia

 <br> Adds a recipe to Recipe List.